Non-trivial Integer Solutions of $x^r+y^r=Dz^p$: Introduction

 \subsection{Our Results}

-We will employ the modular method as described in the previous section.
-For Step 1, we will use the recipes given by Freitas in \cite{F} to construct appropriate Frey curves over certain totally real fields (which depend on $r$), for Step 2 we use theoretical results about the modularity of elliptic curves over totally real fields described in \cite{FSasymp} and for Step 3 we use a weak version of the Frey-Mazur conjecture (Conjecture \ref{weakFMconj}, \cite{MR1638494FreyMazur}) to get the following result. \begin{theorem}[First Main Theorem] Let $r>5$ be a fixed rational prime and $D$ be a nonzero integer with $\gcd(D,r)=1$.
-Assume the Weak Frey-Mazur Conjecture (Conjecture \ref{weakFMconj}).
-Then, \begin{enumerate} \item If $r\equiv 3 \mod 4$, then there exists a (non-effective) constant $\cB_r$ such that for any rational prime $p$ with $p>\cB_r$, the equation

-has no non-trivial, primitive, integer solutions $(x,y,z)$. \item If $r\equiv 1 \mod 4$, then there exists a (non-effective) constant $\cB'_r$ such that for any rational prime $p$ with $p>\cB'_r$, the equation
+We employ the modular method as outlined in the previous section.
+In Step 1, we use Freitas' recipes \cite{F} to construct Frey elliptic curves over certain totally real fields depending on $r$.
+The second step relies on modularity and level lowering results for elliptic curves over totally real fields from \cite{FSasymp}.
+In Step 3, we apply various results on the Eichler--Shimura correspondence and image of inertia comparison arguments in order to transform the problem into one about eliminating elliptic curves.
+Then, we apply a weak form of the Frey--Mazur conjecture (Conjecture \ref{weakFMconj}, \cite{MR1638494FreyMazur}) to establish the following theorem. \begin{theorem}[First Main Theorem] Let $r \geq 5$ be a fixed rational prime and $D$ be a nonzero integer with $\gcd(D,r)=1$.
+Assume the Weak Frey--Mazur Conjecture (Conjecture \ref{weakFMconj}).
+Then, \begin{enumerate} \item If $r\equiv 3 \mod 4$, then there exists a (non-effective) constant depending on $r$ and $D$, $\cB_{r,D}$, such that for any rational prime $p$ with $p>\cB_{r,D}$, the equation $x^r+y^r=Dz^p$ has no non-trivial, primitive, integer solutions $(x,y,z)$. \item If $r\equiv 1 \mod 4$, then there exists a (non-effective) constant depending on $r$ and $D$, $\cB'_{r,D}$, such that for any rational prime $p$ with $p>\cB'_{r,D}$, the equation $x^r+y^r=Dz^p$ has no non-trivial, primitive, integer solutions $(x,y,z)$ where $r\mid z$. \end{enumerate}